PavanRangani/docs/docs/prd/tax/entity-status.md

     - Expected filing date of Tax return
   - Date Filed
     - Filing Date of Tax return
+- If records is not available in any column then show -.
 - All records are sorted in alphabetical order of Entity name except individuals.
 - Sorting in Individual section
   - Parents and Kids are shown separately